vincmazet/bip/filtering/sampling.md

 $$

 The equivalent 1D signal of $ш_T$ is called a "Dirac comb".
-$T$ is called the *sampling period* and corresponds to the distance between the pixels in the sensor.
+$T$ is called the *sampling period* (French: *période d'échantillonnage*) and corresponds to the distance between the pixels in the sensor.
 In 2D, $ш_T$ corresponds to a field of Dirac pulses with a distance $T$ between two neighboring Dirac pulses.

 Applying the Fourier transform on the model yields: